 You can use different tools to find images that must be migrated.

-Use Cloud Logging
+Use insights and recommendations or Cloud Logging

-You can use the following query in Cloud Logging to check containerd logs to find Docker Schema 1 images in your cluster:
+As explained in the Identify affected clusters section, you can use insights and recommendations to find clusters that use Docker Schema 1 images if your cluster is running a minimum version or later.
+Additionally, you can use the following query in Cloud Logging to check containerd logs to find Docker Schema 1 images in your cluster:

 jsonPayload.SYSLOG_IDENTIFIER="containerd"